Vulcan Energy Resources

-Vulcan Energy Resources is a lithium and renewable energy producer, specialising in the production of lithium with a net-zero carbon footprint.
+Vulcan Energy Resources is a lithium and renewable energy producer, specializing in the production of lithium with a net-zero carbon footprint.

-The company's stated goal is to decarbonise the transition to electric mobility through its Zero Carbon Lithium™ project.
+The company's stated goal is to decarbonize the transition to electric mobility through its Zero Carbon Lithium™ project.
 By utilizing Europe's largest lithium deposit, located in the waters of Germany's Upper Rhine Valley, Vulcan is able to produce lithium without the use of evaporation ponds or mining.
 The Vulcan Group has also developed a process to produce lithium with net zero carbon emissions through the use of geothermal energy, supporting the goal of cross-industry decarbonisation.

 History

-2018: Founding and market entrance
+2018: Founding and Market Entrance

 Vulcan Energy was founded in 2018 by geologists Dr. Francis Wedin, who now acts as managing director and CEO, and Dr. Horst Kreuter.
-Wedin started his career in the Australian mining industry and began exploring ways to mine lithium using environmentally-friendly geothermal resources in 2014.
+Wedin started his career in the Australian mining industry and began exploring ways to mine lithium using environmentally friendly geothermal resources in 2014.
 Kreuter, a native of Germany, has been developing and implementing geothermal projects around the globe for over 20 years.
 In June 2018, Vulcan Energy Resources went public on the Australian stock market.